Call 24/7: +1 (800) 972-3282

 How to fix SSD not showing up in Disk Management (Windows 10 and 11)

-If you followed the proper steps to install your new SSD, and it is still not detected in Disk Management, you have a few solutions you can try to get your SSD working.
+If you followed the proper steps to install your new SSD, but it is still not detected in Disk Management, you have a few solutions you can try to get your SSD working.

-Before moving to software fixes, confirm if the SSD itself is not damaged.
+Before moving to software fixes, confirm if the SSD is not damaged.

 1. Open the computer case and check if the SSD is firmly attached and in the right place.